Hubs-Foundation/hubs-cloud/README.md

-# Hubs Cloud
+# Running a custom hub with Hubs Cloud

 This repo contains the docs for the (currently alpha, **do not rely upon in production**) Hubs Cloud tooling, which allows you to run your own hub on AWS (and soon other cloud providers.)

 ## Quick Start

 - Create an account on AWS and log into the console.
-- Register a new domain name on Route 53 for your site, and register another domain name on Route 53 for room short permalinks.
+- Register a new domain name on Route 53 for your hub, and register another domain name on Route 53 for room short permalinks.
 We like using the `.link` TLD for the permalink domain.
-So if your site is `myhub.com` your permalink domain would be `myhub.link`, or something similar.
+So if your hub is `myhub.com` your permalink domain would be `myhub.link`, or something similar.
 - In the EC2 console, create an new SSH keypair and save the private key.
 You'll need this to access your servers.
 - Set your console in the top right to one of the supported regions:
   - US East (N. Virginia)